 Drinking while taking kudzu is not unpleasant, however.
 People who respond well to Kudzu report that they feel compelled to drink less and end up cutting their alcohol consumption over time.
 Research has shown that kudzu reduces alcohol cravings.

-After getting through acute alcohol withdrawal, it’s important for alcoholics to determine what lifestyle changes will reduce alcohol cravings and repair their bodies.
+After getting through acute alcohol withdrawal, it’s important to determine what lifestyle changes will reduce alcohol cravings and repair your body-brain system.

 Nutrition is one of the most neglected pillars of alcohol recovery.
 After removing toxic ethanol from your life, you can maximize your sense of well-being by optimizing what you put into your body.
 This includes eating well and taking supplements to repair nutritional deficiencies.